Gluten-Free Lemon Blueberry Muffins

 - 3/4 cup granulated sugar or coconut sugar

-- 8 tablespoon butter dairy free alternative, or ghee melted and cooled
+- 8 tablespoon butter or dairy free alternative or ghee, melted and slightly cooled

 - 1/2 cup plain yogurt or plain almond milk yogurt (we've used low fat, whole milk and greek -- the greek and whole milk yield a moister muffin)

 - 3 large eggs

 - 2 teaspoons freshly grated lemon zest, packed